ElCuboNegro/ElCuboNegro/README.md

 ## Hi there, I'm Juan José
 I am a true beliver of the voice interfaces and the AI assistants :chart_with_upwards_trend:
 I believe in enhancing project performance by transforming data into useful analysis in financial stages and strategic operations.
-Passionate and eager to engage conversations with other SWE's and C-level staff to keep
+Passionate and eager to engage conversations with other SWE's and C-level staff to keep learning about life, universe and everything.

-In my personal space I love to watch anime 🐉:, climbing :goat: and travel :airplane:.
+In my personal space I love to watch anime 🐉, develop airships 🛰️ and travel ✈️.
 My next destination will be Portugal 🏖️:

 **More about me on:**